Solon Business Office

 - There is no discount available on sample size soap or shampoo bars.

-- There is only a 10% discount available on Gift Boxes, Shaving Brushes or "accessories" on our accessory page.
+- There is only a 10% discount available on all Gift Items listed on our Skin Care Gift Page, all Bundles, Shaving Brushes, Shaving Bowls, or any "accessories" on our accessory page.

 - We will need the following information when you submit your application: